Mingaladon District

-Mingaladon District (မင်္ဂလာဒုံခရိုင်) is a District in northern Yangon Region, Myanmar.
+Mingaladon District (မင်္ဂလာဒုံခရိုင်) is a district in northern Yangon Region, Myanmar.
 It the northernmost district of Yangon and contains Mingaladon Township and Shwepyitha Township.
 The district was created in 2022, being one of the new districts created from the former North Yangon District.

 Geography

 Mingaladon District is home to the Yangon International Airport.

-The open zoo Hlawga Park, which protects evergreen, mixed deciduouss and swamp forest for environmental education, and the adjoining Hlawga Lake is located within the district.
+The open zoo Hlawga Park, which protects evergreen, mixed deciduous and swamp forest for environmental education, and the adjoining Hlawga Lake is located within the district.

 It also has the Shwepyitha Industrial Zone, Yangon's first industrial park first developed in 1990.